The Bankrate promise

 What it means for you: As with other DC plans, employees have the same decisions to make: how much to contribute and how to invest the money.
 Some entrepreneurs prefer the SIMPLE IRA to the SEP IRA – here are the key differences.

-Because the business owner is both the employer and employee, elective deferrals of up to $20,500 can be made, plus a non-elective contribution of up to 25 percent of compensation up to a total annual contribution of $61,000 for businesses, not including catch-up contributions.
+Because the business owner is both the employer and employee, elective deferrals of up to $22,500 can be made in 2023, plus a non-elective contribution of up to 25 percent of compensation up to a total annual contribution of $66,000 for businesses, not including catch-up contributions of $7,500 for 2023.

 Pros: “If you don’t have other employees, a solo is better than a SIMPLE IRA because you can contribute more to it,” says Littell.
 “The SEP is a little easier to set up and to terminate.”
 However, if you want to set up your plan as a Roth, you can’t do it in a SEP, but you can with a Solo-k.